mick3/Milestone_1_ThirdEyeBlind_Site/README.md

 Testing
 Deleted background-attachment: fixed in my css for both background images.
 They were showing up on my iphone as 'zoomed in' and pixelated.
 So I deleted that, and reloaded the page on my iphone 6 and it rendered correctly.

+Bugs/Fixes:
+Sep 21, 2019: I added to the CSS rule "@media (max-width: 575px)" a media query that would make the Title Text "Third Eye Blind" in the navbar, on smaller screens, a smaller font-size so that the title wouldn't push the navbar dropdown to the second-line of the navbar.
+Shortly after this, I noticed on updated viewing of the Github pages "live page" of the project that it had totally removed the title altogether.
+I also had added a span element to the h5 element of the title.
+Upon seeing this I tried to revert my repository to an earlier version of the project.
+So far, I have not been able to get the title back, despite the html5 code still remaining.
+Meaning, the title has completely disappeared from the project.